-Nine courses must be passed with at least a grade of B. Grades lower than C are not accepted for satisfying degree requirements.
-In one instance a grade of C may be offset with a grade of A to make a final average of at least B. A second grade of C will not count toward the minimum requirements of thirty credits.
+Courses must be passed with at least a grade of B with one exception.
+In one instance a grade of C may be offset with a grade of A to make final average of at least B. A second grade of C will not count toward the minimum requirements of thirty credits.

 At the end of the student's work he takes an examination designed to demonstrate his advance in control of fact, theory and philosophy of his subject and in his growth in relating principles to actual practice.
-The student's special committee, upon review of the records, report of the problem and results of the examinations, makes the recommendation as to whether he should be awarded the Master of Education degree.
+The student's special committee, upon review of the records, report of the problem and results of the examination, makes the recommendation as to whether he should be awarded the Master of Education degree.